You’re ready to buy a home, but is your credit? Here are five steps to getting your credit and finances in tiptop shape

 “Limit the amount of inquiries or applying for new credit when you know a mortgage application is in your future,” said Katie Bossler, personal finance counselor for GreenPath Financial Wellness.
 “You want to stop all that activity.
 It’s a smaller factor, but it does help determine your credit score.
-As a rule of thumb, don’t apply for anything you don’t need to.”
+As a rule of thumb, don’t apply for anything you don’t need.”

 It’s in your best interest to keep your credit profile strong and quiet when you begin the homebuying process.

 “Do not increase your debt at all, don’t decrease your savings, don’t do anything big financially,” said Mike Sullivan, a consultant in personal finance in Phoenix.
 “Don’t change your employment.
-Although lenders typically hate to cancel applications, they will if they believe there is a new lending risk.”x
+Although lenders typically hate to cancel applications, they will if they believe there is a new lending risk.”

 Before you take on a mortgage, stop carrying a balance on your credit cards, charge only small amounts and pay early.

 “When you apply for a mortgage, they are going to check your debt-to-income ratio, meaning they are going to check how much you make compared to how much debt you owe,” Sullivan said.

 While income doesn’t factor into your credit score, it will be taken into consideration by a mortgage lender.

 However, only you can determine the monthly payments you can afford to add to your existing budget, so don’t automatically agree to take whatever size loan a bank offers you.
 The lender isn’t familiar with your spending habits and other living expenses.